How to create an empathy map

 The four quadrants of an empathy map contain the following:

-Says
+Says and does

 Include direct quotes you’ve obtained from your users throughout your research.
 Here are some examples: